united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 For the digital shadow functionality we need to give the tableau server access to the data.
 Because the tableau server can't directly connect to the REST API, we need to either use a database in between, or a tableau web data connector.
-We were advised against the tableau web data connector (general info: https://help.tableau.com/current/pro/desktop/en-us/examples_web_data_connector.htm), so the plan is to go with a sql database.
-MySQL is opensource, works well with node-red and with tableau wich makes it the best choice for the task.
+We were advised against the tableau web data connector (general info about tableau webdata connectors: https://help.tableau.com/current/pro/desktop/en-us/examples_web_data_connector.htm).
+Because of that we implemented a sql database.
+We used MySQL because it is opensource, works well with node-red and with tableau, which makes it the best choice for the task.
 According to the structure overview in the beginning of this article we are using node-red to fetch the required data from the REST API of `factoryinsight` and push it into the MySQL database.
+The MySQL database can then be accessed by the tableau server.

 ## Industry Example
-To test the digital shadow functionality and display it's advantages we implemented the solution in a model factory.
+To test the digital shadow functionality and display its advantages we implemented the solution in a model factory.

 {{< imgproc testProductionMQTT Fit "2822x2344" >}}{{< /imgproc >}}
 This graphic displays the MQTT messages `MQTT-to-postgres` receives.